 Whether we have a formal diagnosis of depression or not, if we are low or sad, it’s important to find ways to cope with these feelings.
 Check out ‘feeling down’ for ways to help.

 If we feel something is not quite right, we generally want to know the reasons why.
 We can start looking at cause and effect.
 It can be reassuring to think that ‘because of X, I feel Y’.
 However, when it comes to mood, the idea of cause and effect can be a little simplistic.

 Sometimes our feelings may be clearly linked to a specific event.
 This could be a relationship breakup or bereavement for example.
 Other times it can be really difficult to see why we feel a particular way.

 It is often a buildup of lots of different things which contribute to the way we feel.
 Alcohol and some drugs can act as depressants, often contributing to our experience of low mood.

 What can I do if I think I’m depressed?

 If you are struggling with feeling low, there are lots of things you can do.
 Start with finding out a bit more for yourself.

 Write it down

-There are also some good apps for people who are struggling with their mood.
-It would be good share how you feel with someone you trust.
+There are also some good apps for people who are struggling with their moods.
+It would be good to share how you feel with someone you trust.
 Talk to a friend or trusted adult about how you have been feeling.
-Or you can talk about what’s bothering you with a member of the Jigsaw team with our 1:1 Live Chats.
+Or talk about what’s bothering you with a member of the Jigsaw team with our 1:1 Live Chats.

 >> Learn more about the different ways you can get support at Jigsaw.